American FundsRetirement Planning Center

 Tax implications of distributions

 Since taxable retirement distributions are considered income, they are subject to prevailing IRS income tax rates.
+Depending on the type of distribution, federal tax withholding may apply.
+State withholding requirements can vary as well from state to state.

 If you elect to take a bigger distribution than required by law, you may push yourself into a higher tax bracket, with a greater percentage of your distribution being eaten up in taxes.